better2know/test-repo/README.md

 # test-repo
-This is a test repo to try out Github features
+This is a test repo to try out Github features.

+#### Disclaimer
+This isn't a useful readme doc at all (just sayin'!)